paddor/cztop/README.md

 ## Reasons

 Why another CZMQ Ruby binding?
-Here is what I found:

-* generated low-level FFI bindings of [zeromq/czmq](https://github.com/zeromq/czmq)
-  * I wanted to make use of them
-  * I love the idea because they're generated
-  * they were in a very bad state, though
-    - much better now, of course
+Here is a list of existing projects I found and the issues with them, from my point of view:

 * [Asmod4n/ruby-ffi-czmq](https://github.com/Asmod4n/ruby-ffi-czmq)
   * outdated
   * according to its author, it's an "abomination"
 * [methodmissing/rbczmq](https://github.com/methodmissing/rbczmq)
+  * no support for security features (see [methodmissing/rbczmq#28](https://github.com/methodmissing/rbczmq/issues/28))
   * no JRuby support (see [methodmissing/rbczmq#48](https://github.com/methodmissing/rbczmq/issues/48))
-  * no support for security features (see [methodmissing/rbczmq#28](https://github.com/methodmissing/rbczmq/issues/28))
+  * doesn't feel like Ruby
 * [mtortonesi/ruby-czmq](https://github.com/mtortonesi/ruby-czmq)
   * no tests
   * outdated
+  * doesn't feel like Ruby
 * [chuckremes/ffi-rzmq](https://github.com/chuckremes/ffi-rzmq)
   * low level ZMQ gem, not CZMQ

+Furthermore, I knew about the generated low-level Ruby FFI binding in the [zeromq/czmq](https://github.com/zeromq/czmq) repository.
+I wanted to make use of them because I love that they're generated (and thus, most likely correct and up-to-date).
+Unfortunately, they were in pretty bad shape and missing a few CZMQ classes.
+So I decided to improve the quality and usability of the binding and add the missing classes.
+[czmq-ffi-gen](https://github.com/paddor/czmq-ffi-gen) is the result and provides a solid foundation for CZTop.

 ## Goals